German football club coach Markus Anfang resigns after fake vaccine allegations | DW | 20.11.2021

 Fritz was also understood to be the only individual affected by quarantine.

-Meanwhile sssistant coach Danjiel Zenkovic will head up Bremens coaching team for Saturday night’s game against FC Schalke 04.
+Meanwhile assistant coach Danjiel Zenkovic will head up Bremen's coaching team for Saturday night’s game against FC Schalke 04.

 “We informed the coaching staff and the team about the new situation this morning ahead of training.
 We have complete faith that Danjiel will be able to successfully prepare them for tonight’s game,” said club manager Baumann.